 - The convenience or problem with which the knowledge may very well be correctly acquired or duplicated by others

-There are three important parts to a commerce secret declare:
+There are three important parts of a trade secret declaration:

-- The subject material concerned should qualify for trade secret safety; it has to be the kind of data that the trade secret was meant to guard, and it should not be easily recognized.
+- The subject material concerned should qualify for trade secret protection; it has to be the kind of data that the trade secret was meant to guard, and it should not be easily recognized.

-- The holder of the commerce secret should set up cheap precautions that have been taken to prevent disclosure of the key data.
+- The holder of the commerce secret should set up precautions that have been taken to prevent disclosure of the key data.

-- The commerce secret holder should show that the knowledge was wrongfully acquired by one another; that the knowledge was misappropriated.
+- The commerce secret holder should show that the knowledge was wrongfully acquired by another; that the knowledge was misappropriated.

 If you need help with trade secrets, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.